jomonty/GeometricLayouts-Frontend/README.md

 # GeometricLayouts-Frontend

 ## Summary
-This is the frontend for my GeometricLayouts projects ([full details](https://github.com/jomonty/GeometricLayouts)).
+This is the frontend for my GeometricLayouts project ([full details](https://github.com/jomonty/GeometricLayouts)).
 It's a simple website to showcase one part of the server functionality, namely the api/geometry/verticesbygridref route.
 It's current [hosted](https://geometric-layouts-frontend.vercel.app/).
 <br>
 <br>